dustinpfister/blog_posts/_posts/phaser-gameobj-pause.md

 ### 2.4 - The phaser game instance, and the boot state.

+So now to set up a phaser game instance, and make some state objects.
+Event for simple demos like this I like to at least have a boot state, that then progresses into the actual demo state.

 ```js
 var game = new Phaser.Game(320, 240, Phaser.AUTO, 'gamearea');